 - When outside of their homes, residents are advised to follow social distancing guidelines by maintaining a 6-foot distance from others.

-- Restaurants can open indoor dining rooms and outdoor seating areas at no more than 50% capacity and no more than six customers per table in addition to drive-thru, curbside, and/or delivery service.
+- Restaurants can open indoor dining rooms and outdoor seating areas at no more than 50% capacity with no more than six customers per table in addition to drive-thru, curbside, and/or delivery service.

-- Restaurants and bars can have live music with a minimum of 12 feet of separation between the musicians and customers.
+- Restaurants and bars can have live music with a minimum of 12 feet of separation between the musicians and customers and cap customer capacity at 50%.

-Ballparks, movie theaters, libraries and museums may open on June 1st under protocols to limit the spread of COVID-19.
+Ballparks, movie theaters, libraries and museums may open under protocols to limit the spread of COVID-19.

 Lakes and beaches are open for fishing and relaxing as long as proper social distancing is maintained.